btray77/domain-verification/README.md

 For environments that support ES Modules, you can import the package as follows:

 ```
-import { generateVerificationCode, verifyDomain } from 'domain-verification';
+import { generateVerificationCode, verifyDomain } from 'txt-domain-verification';

 // Generate a verification code
 generateVerificationCode('example.com', 'mybusiness', '{{businessName}}-verification={{code}}')